tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 [TestMethod]
 public void MethodUnderTest_Scenario_Expectation() {}
 ```
 It is a long name pattern, but it reduces the need to add commenting, communicates the purpose and expectation of the test succinctly, and helps force me to keep my tests simpler.
-If I can&#8217;t communicate the full intent of the test in this simple manner, then I know I have made them overly complex.
+If I can't communicate the full intent of the test in this simple manner, then I know I have made them overly complex.
 Communicating the intent is useful when we see a list of tests after a test run or as part of a build.

 In this case we are testing the new GetFormattedText method, the scenario is that our address 2 field is empty, and our expectation is that we will receive back two lines of formatted HTML: